 Quality of Experience

 User's satisfaction is the primary goal of a service provider.
 QoE describes the user's perception of a service and how well the service fulfills the user’s expectations.
-According to [49] is “a user-centric metric that captures the overall acceptability of the service and includes the end-to-end factors”.
+According to [49] it is “a user-centric metric that captures the overall acceptability of the service and includes the end-to-end factors”.

-Contrary to previously mentioned QoS, QoE is a more “subjective” concept as it doesn’t only have specific metrics like latency or throughput and is dimensioned or evaluated many times with terms like "Good", "Fair", "Poor".
+Contrary to previously mentioned QoS, QoE is a more subjective concept, as it does not have specific metrics like latency or throughput and is dimensioned or evaluated many times with terms like "Good", "Fair", "Poor".
 Nevertheless, this perception is composed by subjective factors and overall experience.
-QoS differ from QoE because the first one doesn’t really capture the actual experience of the user and that can dictate the use or not of an entire system or service [50].
+QoS differ from QoE, because the first one does not really capture the actual experience of the user and that can dictate the use of an entire system or service [50].

 Some sources consider QoE as an extension of QoS, as it tries to capture a service performance with metrics that could be directly communicated by user, for example, the playback start time of a task, or in video streaming the number of interruptions while watching a video, the duration of those interruptions and how that affects the user or the user engagement with that specific video, can contribute to a good or not quality of experience.